 Bobby Jones-Hanley (he/hIM), Director of Reentry

-He’s a California Medi-Cal Certified Peer Support Specialist and has worked in San Francisco’s workforce development sector, specializing in helping reentry, veterans and homeless individuals find employment, secure housing, and increase their educational attainment.
-He’s a co-chair on the Legislation, Policy, and Practices subcommittee of San Francisco’s Reentry Council and sits on the Strategy Leadership Advisory Team of Excell Network, an organization dedicated to helping the formerly incarcerated change their lives through higher education.
-Bobby has coached Stanford students in creating a prosecutorial reform tool at Stanford’s Extreme D.School.
-He sits on the steering committee of the San Francisco Black & Jewish Unity Coalition and co-chairs their Criminal Justice & Prison Reform committee.
-He’s also a member of the T.E.A.M.
-Leadership Huddle, a leadership platform composed of military leaders, professional athletes, and community leaders that aims to help leaders learn to leverage their experiences in order to have the greatest impact with those they serve.
+He is a California Medi-Cal Certified Peer Support Specialist and has worked in San Francisco’s workforce development sector, specializing in helping reentry populations, veterans, and homeless individuals find employment, secure housing, and pursue higher education.
+He serves as a co-chair on the Legislation, Policy, and Practices Subcommittee of San Francisco’s Reentry Council and is a member of the Strategy Leadership Advisory Team for Excel Network, an organization dedicated to helping the formerly incarcerated transform their lives through higher education.